Departs daily from Bus Stop 1, outside Two Oceans Aquarium:

-The Night Tour, running from 20 September until 06 May 2013, starts at our Tour Office outside the Two Oceans Aquarium, V&A Waterfront (Bus Stop 1), at 17h30.
+The Night Tour, running until 05 May 2014, starts at our Tour Office outside the Two Oceans Aquarium, V&A Waterfront (Bus Stop 1) every day.
 Taking you past all the best night attractions, the bus stops at Signal Hill to watch the sun set over the Atlantic Ocean – so remember to bring along a picnic basket with snacks and sundowners. (or buy from us on the day!)

 The Bus snakes around the Atlantic Coastline, providing spectacular views of the exclusive suburbs of Sea Point, Clifton and Camps Bay, with their bustling bars and magnificent houses, these suburbs cannot be surpassed in elegance!
 Whilst on the tour remember to keep your eyes out to sea as well because if you are lucky you may even spot a few whales who have migrated to the Cape of Good Hope to spend their summer!

 As you make your way up the famous Camps Bay Drive you will be able to feast your eyes on the upper Table Mountain Cableway station as well as the very striking Twelve Apostles.
 That is if the weather permits!
 But be sure to hang on to your hat as the twelve apostles are known for channeling wind in between their rock faces, and it could get a little breezy!

 The Night Tour will then, depending on the weather, visit either the summit of Signal Hill or the lower Cableway station.